zzehli/study-notes/data structure and algorithm/algorithm.md

 ### 242 Valid Anagram (hashtable)
 * leverage `defaultdict()` to create a hashtable initialized with default values
 ### 49** Group Anagrams (hashtable)
-* use hashmap to keep track of word counts in words, use another dict to keep track of anagrams
+* use something to keep track of word counts in words, use another thing to keep track of anagrams
 * https://leetcode.com/problems/group-anagrams/solutions/4683832/beats-99-users-c-java-python-javascript-2-approaches-explained
 ### 76** Minimum Window Substring (sliding window)
 * initial thoughts: need a function to decide whether: 1, the current window meet the condition; 2, cannot meet the condition anymore; 2, not yet meet the condition
 * the most important part of the question is to design a counter that keeps track of the status of the sliding window
 * https://leetcode.com/problems/minimum-window-substring/solutions/26808/here-is-a-10-line-template-that-can-solve-most-substring-problems/
+* similar to Permutation in String 567
 ### 409** Longest Palindrom
 * use bitwise operation to count the occurrences of odd letters
 ### 5** Longest Palindromic Substring (DP, two pointers)